Haynes International (NASDAQ:HAYN) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Haynes International (NASDAQ:HAYN – Free Report) in a research report released on Saturday.
-The brokerage issued a hold rating on the basic materials company’s stock.
+StockNews.com began coverage on shares of Haynes International (NASDAQ:HAYN – Free Report) in a report published on Sunday morning.
+The firm issued a hold rating on the basic materials company’s stock.

 Check Out Our Latest Stock Analysis on Haynes International

-Haynes International (NASDAQ:HAYN – Get Free Report) last released its earnings results on Friday, February 9th.
-The basic materials company reported $0.60 EPS for the quarter, missing analysts’ consensus estimates of $0.70 by ($0.10).
-Haynes International had a net margin of 6.94% and a return on equity of 9.89%.
-The business had revenue of $147.36 million during the quarter, compared to analyst estimates of $151.94 million.
-During the same period last year, the business posted $0.61 EPS.
-On average, equities analysts anticipate that Haynes International will post 3.83 earnings per share for the current fiscal year.
+Haynes International (NASDAQ:HAYN – Get Free Report) last announced its earnings results on Friday, February 9th.
+The basic materials company reported $0.60 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.70 by ($0.10).
+Haynes International had a return on equity of 9.89% and a net margin of 6.94%.
+The firm had revenue of $147.36 million during the quarter, compared to analysts’ expectations of $151.94 million.
+During the same period in the previous year, the business posted $0.61 earnings per share.
+As a group, sell-side analysts expect that Haynes International will post 3.83 EPS for the current fiscal year.

 Haynes International Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 15th.
-Shareholders of record on Friday, March 1st were issued a $0.22 dividend.
-This represents a $0.88 annualized dividend and a dividend yield of 1.46%.
+The company also recently announced a quarterly dividend, which was paid on Friday, March 15th.
+Shareholders of record on Friday, March 1st were issued a dividend of $0.22 per share.
 The ex-dividend date was Thursday, February 29th.
-Haynes International’s dividend payout ratio (DPR) is presently 26.99%.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 1.48%.
+Haynes International’s payout ratio is currently 26.99%.

-A number of large investors have recently bought and sold shares of the stock.
-Covestor Ltd lifted its position in shares of Haynes International by 484.2% in the third quarter.
-Covestor Ltd now owns 1,589 shares of the basic materials company’s stock valued at $74,000 after acquiring an additional 1,317 shares in the last quarter.
-New York State Teachers Retirement System lifted its holdings in Haynes International by 2.4% in the 4th quarter.
-New York State Teachers Retirement System now owns 26,061 shares of the basic materials company’s stock valued at $1,487,000 after purchasing an additional 600 shares in the last quarter.
-Russell Investments Group Ltd. boosted its stake in shares of Haynes International by 352.9% during the 4th quarter.
-Russell Investments Group Ltd. now owns 27,240 shares of the basic materials company’s stock worth $1,554,000 after purchasing an additional 21,225 shares during the last quarter.
-Diamond Hill Capital Management Inc. purchased a new stake in shares of Haynes International during the third quarter worth about $1,698,000.
-Finally, Foundry Partners LLC raised its position in shares of Haynes International by 10.1% in the third quarter.
-Foundry Partners LLC now owns 102,925 shares of the basic materials company’s stock valued at $4,788,000 after buying an additional 9,435 shares during the last quarter.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Covestor Ltd boosted its stake in shares of Haynes International by 484.2% in the third quarter.
+Covestor Ltd now owns 1,589 shares of the basic materials company’s stock valued at $74,000 after purchasing an additional 1,317 shares during the period.
+BNP Paribas Financial Markets increased its position in Haynes International by 67.1% in the 1st quarter.
+BNP Paribas Financial Markets now owns 6,233 shares of the basic materials company’s stock valued at $375,000 after acquiring an additional 2,504 shares during the period.
+New York State Teachers Retirement System lifted its holdings in shares of Haynes International by 2.4% during the fourth quarter.
+New York State Teachers Retirement System now owns 26,061 shares of the basic materials company’s stock worth $1,487,000 after purchasing an additional 600 shares during the period.
+Russell Investments Group Ltd. increased its stake in shares of Haynes International by 352.9% during the fourth quarter.
+Russell Investments Group Ltd. now owns 27,240 shares of the basic materials company’s stock worth $1,554,000 after acquiring an additional 21,225 shares during the period.
+Finally, Diamond Hill Capital Management Inc. acquired a new position in Haynes International during the 3rd quarter worth approximately $1,698,000.
 Institutional investors and hedge funds own 97.31% of the company’s stock.

 Haynes International, Inc develops, manufactures, markets, and distributes nickel and cobalt-based alloys in sheet, coil, and plate forms in the United States, Europe, China, and internationally.
 The company offers high-temperature resistant alloys used by manufacturers of equipment, including jet engines for the aerospace market, gas turbine engines for power generation, and industrial heating equipment.